Eoin Colfer: Film and TV adaptations

 In April 2014, principal photography began on a new Irish feature film Poison Pen, the first screenplay from Colfer.
 The film, a romantic comedy, was filmed on location in Ireland over the next three weeks by the participants on the Filmbase/Staffordshire University MSc in Digital Feature Film Production.
 The film premiered at the 26th Galway Film Fleadh on 11 July 2014.
 The film is an eco-friendly production.
 John Gormley, the former Green Party Minister, was appointed as a Green Production Manager for the production, with a view to minimising the carbon footprint and environmental impact of the film.

 On 1 September 2015, Variety reported that Kenneth Branagh had been hired to direct Artemis Fowl for Walt Disney Studios Motion Pictures, with Irish playwright Conor McPherson as screenwriter and Judy Hofflund and Branagh as producers.
 Colfer confirmed this in a video to Artemis Fowl Confidential, and spoke with RTÉ Radio 1 about meeting Branagh several times to discuss the film prior to the announcement.
 The film was originally scheduled for release on 9 August 2019 but on 7 May 2019 it was delayed to 29 May 2020.
 The film was pulled on 3 April 2020 due to the COVID-19 pandemic, and debuted on Disney+ on 12 June 2020 instead of a theatrical release, to overwhelmingly negative reviews.

-On August 28, 2020, Colfer’s novel Highfire was expected to be adapted into a television series with Nicolas Cage voicing a character and producing the series for Prime Video, until July 7, 2022, the series was moved to Paramount+.
+On 28 August 2020 Colfer’s novel Highfire was expected to be adapted into a television series with Nicolas Cage voicing a character and producing the series for Prime Video until, on 7 July 2022, the series was moved to Paramount+.